kearch/kearch/README.md

 And **set the global IP adress** of your server here.
 <div align="center"><img src="https://raw.githubusercontent.com/kearch/kearch/feature/improve-top-README/figure/sp-admin-set-ip-adress.png" width="300"/></div>

 Now, you can **set a topic to your specialist search engine**.
 There are two way to set a topic.
-One is using word frequency dictionary and another is using URLs.
+One is using word frequency dictionary (Method A) and another is using URLs (Method B).
 You must choose one of them.
 I think word frequency dictionary is better.
 ###### Method A: using word frequency dictionary
 You must choose a **language** and then input **word frequencies in your crawling topic** and **Word frequencies in random topic**.